Does Financial Reporting for Income Tax Expense Affect the Timeliness of Goodwill Impairments?

 50 Pages Posted: 27 Sep 2019 Last revised: 3 Mar 2023

 We examine if financial reporting for income tax expense affects the timeliness of goodwill impairments.
-Goodwill impairments are an important signal of expected future cash flows, yet their timing is subject to managers’ discretion.
+Goodwill impairments are material, but their timing is subject to managers’ discretion.
 U.S. GAAP requires firms to test all goodwill for impairment, whereas tax laws generally do not permit impairment deductions but require amortization for only some goodwill.
 Therefore, only when an impairment includes tax-amortizable goodwill will financial statement tax benefits partially offset the impairment’s negative effect on GAAP net income.
 We predict and find that managers are more likely to delay impairments when the offsetting financial statement tax benefits are smaller.
-We estimate goodwill impairments are 11 to 14 percent more likely to be delayed when impairments generate reduced financial reporting tax benefits.
+We estimate that goodwill impairments are 11 to 14 percent more likely to be delayed when they generate reduced financial reporting tax benefits.
 Our findings suggest financial reporting for taxes potentially distorts the timeliness of goodwill impairments, informing the current debate on goodwill accounting.